karlseguin/pg.zig/readme.md

 See or run [example/main.zig](https://github.com/karlseguin/pg.zig/blob/master/example/main.zig) for a number of examples.

+## Zig Version
+This is for Zig 0.16.0.
+Use the [zig-0.15.2](https://github.com/karlseguin/pg.zig/tree/zig-0.15) branch for Zig 0.15 or the [dev](https://github.com/karlseguin/pg.zig/tree/dev) which may or may not be up to date with zig dev.

 ## Install
 1) Add pg.zig as a dependency in your `build.zig.zon`: